adigaandyt/LetsReview-GitOps/README.md

 # DevOps Portfolio Project
 ## Overview
-This is here to summraize in phases the entire project in one place to demonstrate the technologies I used to a implement CI/CD pipeline
+This is here to summarize in phases the entire project in one place to demonstrate the technologies I used to a implement CI/CD pipeline

 ### Technology stack
 - **Ticketing** - Trello to track tasks and missions for the day/week